check-spelling-sandbox/keybase-client/packaging/windows/readme.md

 - `build_prerelease.cmd` builds most of the client executables
 - `buildui.cmd` builds the ui
-- `doinstaller_wix.cmd` does codesigning on all the executabls and builds the installer (requires signing certificate)
+- `doinstaller_wix.cmd` does codesigning on all the executables and builds the installer (requires signing certificate)
 - `dorelease.cmd` calls the above scripts and copies to s3.
 Invoked by the build bot.

 # Upgrading Dokan